reenigneEsrever92/contain-rs/README.md

 ![example workflow](https://github.com/reenigneEsrever92/contain-rs/actions/workflows/rust.yml/badge.svg)

 # contain-rs
-A tool to use podman containers with rust
+A tool to use podman containers with rust.

 Docker is planned, as well.
 I just happened to start with podman since I tend to like a lot.